stripe-samples/sample-store-android/README.md

 ## Overview

-The Emoji Apparel app is an app that demonstrates integrating with the [Stripe Android SDK](https://github.com/stripe/stripe-android).
-It uses the [standard integration](https://stripe.com/docs/mobile/android/standard) approach, which means it uses [PaymentSession](https://stripe.dev/stripe-android/com/stripe/android/PaymentSession.html) to manage the checkout flow, including selecting a Payment Method and specifying a shipping address and shipping method.
+This sample app demonstrates integrating with the [Stripe Android SDK](https://github.com/stripe/stripe-android) using its prebuilt UI components and [PaymentSession](https://stripe.dev/stripe-android/com/stripe/android/PaymentSession.html) to manage the checkout flow, including selecting a Payment Method and specifying a shipping address and shipping method.
+Read the [Basic Integration](https://stripe.com/docs/mobile/android/basic) guide to learn more.

 ### APIs
 The integration is powered by Stripe's [Payment Intents API](https://stripe.com/docs/payments/payment-intents/android),